marksidell/dynips/README.md

 schedule the `dynips-expirer` do this:

 1. Install dynips
-2. In the AWS Console, find the `dynip-expirer` Lambda service and click it.
+2. In the AWS Console, find the `dynips-expirer` Lambda service and click it.
 3. On the lambda's **Event sources** tab, click **Add event source**.
 4. On the **Add event source** dialog, select event source type